OscarAnd123/COVID_AND_NYPD/README.md

 ![vis1](/graph2.jpg)

 The number of arrest in 2020 is 140413.
-The fisrt thing that i noticed was that there was big decrease of arrest during the months January, February, March, and April.
-The reason why there was a deacrease could be because of COVID-19.
+The first thing that I noticed was that there was big decrease of arrest during the months January, February, March, and April.
+The reason why there was a decrease could be because of COVID-19.
 COVID-19 was introduced in the beginning of the year and NYC was on lockdown.
-The second thing i noticed was the big spike on MAY this could be because the George Floyd protest were going on and many protesters were arrested during this month.
+The second thing I noticed was the big spike on May this could be because the George Floyd protest were going on and many protesters were arrested during this month.
 Lastly, I was astonished that Arrests were increasing during the months of August, September, October, November, and December.
 I don't understand why Arrests increased during the fall and winter but usually arrest decrease during these months.
-In a article called [Seasonal Patterns in Criminal Victimization Trends](https://bjs.ojp.gov/content/pub/pdf/spcvt.pdf) they show how violent and household property crimes show how crimes are lower during the winter.
+In a article called [Seasonal Patterns in Criminal Victimization Trends](https://bjs.ojp.gov/content/pub/pdf/spcvt.pdf) they show how violent and household property crimes lower during the winter.
 But being arrested does not necessarily mean you were charged with a crime.

 ![vis2](/race_graph3.jpg)

 During 2020 Black people are more likely to get arrested than any other race.
 The second demographic that is likely to get arrested are Hispanics.
 This is suprising because this disparity of arrests reminds me of the days of Stop and Frisk.
-Where the purpose of Stop and Frisk program was to target minorities and the effects are still lingering.
-Another reason why there is a disparity is because many communities that have a large number of minorites are being over policied.
+Where the purpose of Stop and Frisk program was to target criminals but it targeted minorities the most and the effects are still lingering.
+Another reason why there is a disparity is because many communities that have a large number of minorites are being over policied and there are laws that target minorites.

 [John DeCarlo, chairman of the Department of Criminal Justice at the University of New Haven's Henry C. Lee College of Criminal Justice and Forensic Sciences, told ABC News that while he does not believe police target people for arrest based on race, he said officers often find themselves enforcing "overreaching laws" passed by legislatures that end up being biased against residents of economically disadvantaged communities.](https://abcnews.go.com/US/blacks-account-half-nyc-arrests-years-end-stop/story?id=71412485)